hhariri/hhariri.github.io/_posts/2018-12-17-slack-and-the-false-sense-of-urgency.md

 ## A simple rule

-This change is reduced to a very simple simple rule:
+This change is reduced to a very simple rule:

 <br/>